This post was updated on 04/22/21 to correct the vacancy counts during the George H. W. Bush administration.

 A 1978 judgeship bill alone gave Carter 96 vacancies.
 Trump had no judgeship bill but inherited the second-largest number of vacancies of his recent predecessors (106, second only to Clinton’s 109, many of them created by a 1990 judgeship bill).
 Biden, by contrast, inherited only 46 vacancies—all but two in district courts, reflecting Republicans’ Ahab-like pursuit of court of appeals confirmations.

-By the end of March, Biden will still have fewer vacancies than all recent predecessors except Reagan and perhaps Obama.
+By the end of March, Biden will still have fewer vacancies than all recent predecessors except Reagan, Bush 1, and perhaps Obama.

 Vacancies at the end of March, first year

-* as of March 17, 2021; ** includes Court of International Trade; excludes term-limited territorial judges
+* as of March 17, 2021; ** includes Court of International Trade; excludes term-limited territorial judges; † Updated after original publication of this piece.

 How many more vacancies might Biden expect over four years?
 First, 24 district and five circuit judges have announced their intention to leave active status in the near future.